bem-site/bem-method/method/key-concepts/key-concepts.en.md

 * behavior — JavaScript, CoffeeScript
 * appearance — CSS, Stylus, Sass
-* templates — BEMHTML, BH, Jade, Handlebars, XSL
+* templates — BEMHTML, BH, Pug, Handlebars, XSL
 * documentation — Markdown, Wiki, XML.

 For instance, if the appearance of a block is defined with CSS, that means that the block is implemented in the CSS technology.
 Likewise, if the documentation for a block is written in Markdown format, the block is implemented in the Markdown technology.